asantagata/fruit-ui/router/README.md

 ## The `navigate` function

 The `navigate` function takes in a path and navigates to that path.
 Navigation is done with `history.pushState` so it is compatible with the browser forward/back methods.
 You can navigate to hashed paths (i.e., `navigate('/about#contact')`) to automatically scroll to a certain element ID, depending on scroll settings.
+Navigate does nothing (and no `pagechange` event is dispatched) if the given and existing paths are the same.

+### The `navigateHash` function

+The `navigateHash` function navigates to a different hash on the same page, i.e., `navigate('#contact')`.
+This is done with `history.pushState` so it is compatible with the browser forward/back methods.
+If the given and existing hashes are the same, the `hashchange` event is still dispatched (see below).

 ## The `pagechange` event